© Terrasse Bivouac

 BENELUX brewpub (downtown and Verdun) – Two times the fun at these breezy outdoor brewhouse patios, one on Sherbrooke Street, one on Wellington Street.

-Terrasses Bonsecours – With four floors, fresh cocktails and stunning views of Old Montréal and the water, this Old Port get-together is very popular.
+Terrasses Bonsecours – With four floors, fresh cocktails and stunning views of Old Montréal and the water, you can understand they this Old Port get-together is so popular.

 Plan B Bar – Like so many other surprises along busy Mont-Royal Avenue, Plan B is a little tucked-away oasis that’s great for drinks and conversation.